redteam-project/cyber-test-lab/README.md

 If you're looking for a place to contribute, we need help with documentation!
 For development contributions, read on.

+## Warning - this is broken
+We're still in the process of migrating this tool from the [old project](https://github.com/fedoraredteam/cyber-test-lab), but we're actively working on fixing it.
+Check back soon for updates.

 ## How to run CTL

 The CTL code can be executed from within a docker container, making cross-platform development much easier.
 These instructions assume [PyCharm](https://www.jetbrains.com/pycharm/) is your development environment, but others will work fine too.